kamazee/ansible-certbot-role/README.md

 **The role will flush ansible handlers** before working with ACME challenge in order to make sure that webserver is capable of handling HTTP challenge.
 When a real certificate is obtained, it will replace symlink that pointed to a self-signed certificate and reload your webserver (`systemctl reload nginx` by default; the command can be customized).

-Point 3 mentions that the role expects few values to be passed in when including; here they are:
+Point 3 mentions that the role expects few values to be passed in when including it; here they are:

 | Variable Name | Type | Meaning |
 | --- | --- | --- |